-MANAGEMENT 652: FOUNDATIONS OF TEAMWORK AND LEADERSHIP Professors Sigal Barsade (Quarter 1) & Stew Friedman (Quarter 4) - Cohorts A, B, and C barsade@wharton.upenn.edu; friedman@wharton.upenn.edu
+MANAGEMENT 652: FOUNDATIONS OF TEAMWORK AND LEADERSHIP Professor Stew Friedman - Cohorts G, H, and I friedman@wharton.upenn.edu

 At every level of an organization, teamwork and leadership are required for organizational success.
 Teamwork and leadership have always been critical to society, but they have acquired new significance in recent years during this era of heightened uncertainty, restructuring, and change.
 The tenor of leadership has changed as well.
 Many organizations are flattening their hierarchies and building work teams, with "command and control" leadership giving way to facilitation and empowerment.
 Also, leadership is much less the exclusive prerogative of top executive ranks and much more a quality that is expected from people at every level in a successful organization.
 With these changes, the skills of teamwork and team-building have become much more intertwined with the skills of leadership.